jamirawan/slides/README.md

 </p>

 This Slides pages are a collections of my presentation for trainings.
-Made in Reveal.JS with Markup language
+Made in Reveal.JS with Markup not Markdown 🥶

 ---